sgarg12/Rundoo-Takehome-Assignment/README.md

 ## Features

 - The frontend is built using `React` (Typescript) as requested and styled with `Bootstrap`
 - The backend uses `NodeJS` and `PostgreSQL`.
-The logos are not saved to the database.
-Only the filename is saved for a particular record which is all that is needed to retrive it later if needed.
-The logos are saved in the backend directory in a folder named images which is created when the server runs.
+- The logos are not saved to the database.
+- Only the filename is saved for a particular record which is all that is needed to retrive it later if needed.
+- The logos are saved in the backend directory in a folder named images which is created when the server runs.
+- The Suppliers table is dropped and (re)created every time the server starts.